kirandhasade/zomato_data_analysis/README.md

 <img src=graphs_screenshots/Q.11_b_screenshot.png>

 ### End Note
--As per the dataset: 90% of observations belong to India.
+- As per the dataset: 90% of observations belong to India.